victorverma/Projection-Effects/README.md

 In the experiments in the paper by Goodwin et al., each row of the training and test sets contained summary statistics computed from a single CSV.
 The CSVs that were used are in the directories matching `data/raw/swan_sf/partition[1-5]/(FL|NF)/`.
-Run the command below from `data/processed/` to make two data frames for each partition such that one contains the data in all the CSVs for the partition and the other contains all of the summary statistic data.
+Running the command below from `data/processed/` makes four data frames for each partition.
+One contains the data in all the CSVs for the partition and another contains all of the summary statistic data.
+The other two are similar, except they incorporate corrections computed using the polynomials given in the paper.
 The data frames are saved in files matching `data/processed/partition[1-5]/(full|summary)_df.parquet`.
 ```
 ./make_dfs.sh
 ```